gherlein/gherlein/README.md

 products and offer professional services.
 We are transitioning years of older software towards modern containerized microservices managed in kubernetes (k8s).

+I manage a small team of Architects and indirectly manage all the Senior Architects in our group.
+I also manage a team of Site Reliability Engineers (SRE).
+These folks are "player coaches" who treat Ops problems as software problems.
+We aim to help automate everything our group does.

 ## My Management Style